 - Can you recommend any websites or other resources?

 - When should I come back for a follow-up appointment?

 - How often do I need to see you?

 - For what symptoms should I call you?

 - Do I need to see any other specialists?

 Bring a notebook with you to every doctor’s appointment.
-In it, write your symptoms and any medications you’re taking.
+In it, describe your symptoms and any medications you’re taking.
 If you are able, record you blood pressure and heart rate.
 Jot down notes about your personal medical history and family medical history of conditions such as heart disease, high blood pressure, and diabetes.
-Use the notebook to also write your doctor’s answers to your questions.
+Use the notebook to write your doctor’s answers to your questions.

 As you navigate through your treatment, consider your doctor to be your advocate.
-With a little assistance from you, your doctor will help you gain control over your atrial fibrillation.
+With a little assistance from you, your doctor will help you gain control over your AFib.